maahl/awesome-postgres-resources/README.md

 * [Query execution techniques in PostgreSQL](http://www.neilconway.org/talks/executor.pdf) - A presentation that describes how plan nodes are executed.
 Neil Conway, 2007

 ## SQL
+* [Explanation of jsonb introduced by PostgreSQL](http://stackoverflow.com/a/22910602/2451259) - A stackoverflow answer that explains concisely the differences between hstore, json and jsonb formats. pozs, 2014
 * [SQL joins visualizer](http://sql-joins.leopard.in.ua/) - Describe the data you want to get from a join using Venn diagrams, and the corresponding SQL join is generated.
 Alexey Vasiliev, 2016
 * [PostgreSQL cheat sheet: string functions](http://postgresql-backup.com/postgresql-blog/wp-content/uploads/2016/06/PostgreSQL-Cheat-Sheet_-String-Functions.pdf) - A cheat sheet for string operations in PostgreSQL.
 PostgreSQL Backup, 2016